flopezag/tutorials.secured-OrionLD/docs/index.md

 export TOKEN={{access_token}}
 ```

-### PEP Proxy - Accessing Orion-LD with an Authorization - Alice user
+### PEP Proxy - Access CEF Context Broker with an Authorization token - Alice user

 The standard `Authorization: Bearer` header can also be used to identity the user, the request from an authorized user
-is permitted, and the service behind the PEP Proxy (in this case the Orion-LD Context Broker) will return the data as
+is permitted, and the service behind the PEP Proxy, in this case the CEF Context Broker, will return the data as
 expected.

 #### :two::one: Request